truatpasteurdotfr/rozofs/contrib/nagios/README.md

 OR

--   no storage node is up
+-   no storage node is up.

 The result is **WARNING** in all other cases so: